The Return of the King (1980 film): Reception

 The film has garnered mixed reviews from modern sources.
 Charles Cassidy of Common Sense Media gave it a score of 3/5, and said, "Cartoon tale is darker, more complex than others in series".
 Steven D. Greydanus of Decent Films Guide gave it a C, and said, "Works even less well than The Hobbit, which really is a children's story… overbearing folk-ballad soundtrack doesn't even gesture lyrically to Tolkien's poetry".
-It currently holds a score of 67% on Rotten Tomatoes.

 Director Arthur Rankin Jr. later stated, "We tried to do Return of the King... but it is an awful lot to put into it.
 I think [Peter] Jackson is having the same problem in his films.
 You can't deviate from these books, or somebody'll wait on the street for you! ...[In] The Return of the King, we had to summarize what had happened before, and then put it all together in 2 hours.
 It's not a very good film."
 Asked why he chose only to make The Return of the King, instead of making the entire Lord of the Rings trilogy, Rankin admitted, "I didn't know that the audience would sit still for it.
 I was wrong."

 Home media

-The Return of the King was first released on VHS by Warner Home Video in 1991, and for the second time as part of the "Warner Bros.
-Classic Tales" video collection in 1996.
+The Return of the King was first released on CED videodisc by RCA in 1979 and later on VHS by Warner Home Video in 1991, and for the second time as part of the Warner Bros.
+Classic Tales video collection in 1996.
 The film has been available on DVD since 2001, both individually and as a "boxed trilogy" with Rankin/Bass's The Hobbit and Bakshi's The Lord of the Rings.